1NF1N18Y/Points-Masternodes/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the MERGEX blockchain.
+Construct a linear, no-fork, best version of the POINTS blockchain.
 The scripts run using Python 3 but are compatible with Python 2.

 ## Step 0: Install mergex_hash